 This course provides all 30 hours of CE that you need!
 This course will review key concepts and principles of Property & Casualty insurance.
-It includes 5 hours of ethics, 25 hours of general content and the mandatory exam.
+It includes 3 hours of ethics and 27 hours of general content.
 No additional reporting fees.

 NV Division of Insurance ID: 25142

 Nevada 8 Hour Initial LTC Continuing Education Course

 This 8 hour class is approved by the State of Nevada.
 It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for licensed producers.

 NV Division of Insurance ID: 19805